 The best way to fix this is to manually move the projector so the image is perfectly lined up with the screen’s edges.

-However, if that isn’t possible or just too much trouble, you can resort to using the projector’s keystone correction function to fix the problem digitally.
+However, if that isn’t possible or too much trouble, you can use the projector’s keystone correction function to fix the problem digitally.

 You shouldn’t overdo this, though, as it will reduce the picture quality and isn’t a permanent solution.